upgundecha/playwright-chatgpt/README.md

 # playwright-chatgpt

+This is an experiemental book written on Playwright testing library with the help of OpenAI ChatGPT.
+As OpenAI dataset is upto 2021, the content of this book are not up to date with the current release of the tool.

+The goal of this experient was to write a technical book in couple of hours using the ChatGPT prompts and responses.

+The code examples offered by ChatGPT are tested and limited to it's dataset.

 ## Index

 - [Chapter 1 - Introduction](CHAPTER1.MD)
 - [Chapter 2 - Getting Started](CHAPTER2.MD)
 - [Chapter 3 - Finding Elements](CHAPTER3.MD)